Easy DIY Projects: How to Paint a Dresser, 2 ways

 Let’s go backwards.
 I want to share my most recent makeover first because the stencil project was done YEARS ago.
 Back then, my style was much different.
 This makeover is how it looks today.

 It’s in my craft room and it is SO functional, especially because the drawers inside are lined with velvet.
 I keep all my craft tools organized inside.

 You can view the entire tutorial here: How to pant a Dresser for Free.
 This includes the full materials list and step by step instructions.

 After I completed this one, I ended up updating the knobs as well.

 How to Paint a Dresser & Stencil It

-I painted two coats of the base color next and then I used a wall stencil for the design.
+- I painted two coats of the base color next and then I used a wall stencil for the design.
 On a side note, smaller stencils will make your project much easier!
 Make sure the paint is completely dry in between each coat.

-When stenciling the drawer with the accent paint color, make sure the stencil is flat.
+- When stenciling the drawer with the accent paint color, make sure the stencil is flat.
 Keep adding coats until you reach the desired color.

 - For the final touch, I purchased blue ceramic knobs at Habitat for Humanity Restore for only 25 cents each!
 Habitat for Humanity Restore has everything you need for DIY any project.